+I wanted to go through back pain workout at home — the bodyweight edition.
 I got Alix to demonstrate the exercises.

 #1 – Back Arch

 #2 – Deadlift Movement

 This is a re-education exercise but also a core exercise.
-We are trying to educate your body to utilize the hips when it comes to movement, as opposed to the low back.
+We are trying to educate your body to utilize the hips when it comes to movement as opposed to the low back.
 We are also working on the core and the abdominal area tightening up and activating when you have forward-trunk movement.

 For some people, depending on how much flexibility you have, you might feel a stretch in the hamstrings and the glutes, which is perfectly normal.

 Note: If you are not able to go through the full movement, do the level that you can only.
 Usually with back pain, your most comfortable position is just standing, lying down on your back or sitting, so usually moving from a position of less spinal stress.
-When we move that upper body at an angle, it increases the spinal stress, so just go to a point where you are just having some discomfort but not screaming pain.
-You might not be able to get to 90-degree position, but you can get to 10-30 degrees, which is a good point to start, then work on increasing that.
+When we move that upper body at an angle, it increases the spinal stress, so go to a point where you are just having some discomfort but not screaming pain.
+You might not be able to get to a 90-degree position, but you can get to 10 to 30 degrees, which is a good point to start, then work on increasing that.

 #3 – Bridging Exercise

 This is an excellent core exercise working on hamstrings, glutes, abdominal area and all the muscles around the lower back.

 In side-lying position, bend your knees & hips then stack the legs to anchor the lower body.
-Your upper body and arms are straight with the hands together, then open up and bring the arm back, trying to rest that hand, then going from the open position to closed position, then repeat the movement.
+Your upper body and arms are straight with the hands together, then open up and bring the arm back, trying to rest that hand, then going from the open position to closed position, and then repeat the movement.

 In this exercise, with the legs stacked we anchor the lower body.
 With opening and closing with the hands, we are targeting the mid-back area, which is tight in people with poor movement, so this is a good mobility exercise, improving the movement in the mid back and low back.

-#4.1 – Modified: Open-And-Close Exercise
+#4.1 – Modified Open-and-Close Exercise

 If you are not able to go through the full movement, go from the starting position then move to where you can where you can feel some discomfort.
-You can just go halfway and then go back to starting position.
+You can go halfway and then go back to the starting position.
 You can do this progressively, trying a little bit further each time.

-3-Way Plank Movement
+3-way Plank Movement

 #6 – 90/90 Hip Flexor Stretch

-In a kneeling position, bring the right foot forward with the front leg, ankle, knee and hip at knees at 90 degrees and the left back leg, ankle knee and hip at 90 degrees also.
+In a kneeling position, bring the right foot forward with the front leg, ankle, knee and hip at knees at 90 degrees and the left back leg, ankle knee and hip at 90 degrees as well.
 Tighten up the abdominal area and bring the hips forward, tightening the glutes and hamstrings.

 90/90 Hip Flexor Stretch